alyvva/antcolony/README.md

 # antcolony
-#Below is pseudocode I created for an Ant Colony I created.
+#Below is pseudocode I created for an Ant Colony.

 Class 1: Main